 A follow-up higher dose can be given at a later stage — perhaps a week later — to mop up the remainder.
 Such youngsters will need to be monitored closely for any early signs of colic.

-Like strongyles, the life cycle of ascarids present several strategies to minimise exposure.
+Like strongyles, the life cycle of ascarids presents several strategies to minimise exposure.

 A good compost heap that generates enough heat will kill the eggs.